sethvoltz/light-stack/README.md

 ```

 To specify a `delay` value is "indefinite", use the value `-1`.
 If a pattern is set as indefinite, the `next_preset` value is ignored and may be set to an empty string.

+## Firmware

+The light-stack support over the air firmware updates.
+Navigate to `http://<device-up>/update` to get to the page.
+It will prompt you for a username and password.
+The username is `update`, unless changed in code, and the password is configured when performing the initial wifi setup.

+New firmware is located at `<project-root>/.pio/build/esp32/firmware.bin` and can be selected from the filesystem or dropped into the browser update page.
+A progress bar will show the upload and store to flash.
+After 100% the new firmware will be selected and the device will reboot, at which point you should see the initial wifi and MQTT connectivity status lights before it returns to the default user pattern.

+_**Note:** This project uses a custom partition table to expand the available program storage and reduce the SPIFFS partition.
+This also means it assumes a 4MB cache ESP32 and other flash sizes will likely fail._

 ## Hardware